-Reformed Church in America looks to experimental mode
+Reformed Church in America looks to experimental mode: A variegated vision

 In and around Kalamazoo, Michigan, the Reformed Church in America offers churchgoers a surprisingly variegated vision for such a venerable denomination.